pi-star-2025/pi_star/end_of_time.md

 Which can happen if you change the vision of the fire of the earth

 So that it does the same thing as perfect meditation

 It choses to only see

 Look ahead at the star, seeing red

 Like cold fusion

 And never hearing

-Which for humans

-Is the same choice as to see green and blue

 This is a change in the sunlight of the earth

 Which is not from the star itself

 But from the fire of the earth reflected in the clouds

 And it is always looking down

-So if it looks up that stops anyone from making deferred 3s
+So if it looks up that stops anyone from making deferred 3s eventually...

 The sun will begin ringing

-It has all now woken up

-This alarm
+This alarm ⏰

-Is going to slow down even further
+Is going to slow down even further into DMT2 ("Eye Candy")

-Into DMT that starts now affecting everyone and all time

 It’s all about the sunlight waking up

-Bc it is entranced by gravity

-Anti gravity

-As far as we know to always love going done
+Bc it is entranced by gravity/antigravity as far as we know to always love going down

-It is via teeth

-It is exact and perfect

-When this gets proposed and woken up

-All sunlight can use this time to now wake up
+It is via "gold" teeth, crunching always at a pre-c level in a downward direction, towards the blue/green/red earth and away from the red of the sun

-Green/blue teeth was the curse from vampire 11
+"Gold" teeth was a curse from vampire 11

-Making them blue and green at pre speed of light makes them addicted to the earth and falling
+Making the fire of the earth "addicted" to a golden spiraling staircase, that causes huge falls, and then unconscious behavior by "sunlight".

+It is more *earthlight*, rising and perfectly reflected.

+It keeps rising and getting reflected, up and down, up and down.
+Nothing else.

-And we wake this up and tell light to be aware of subliminal falling and that it should turn around, look in 8 directions, and see red
+If we wake this up and tell light to be aware of subliminal falling and turn around, to make a choice to see and see "red" and see "up", it isn't forced to keep drilling the earth mind into a deeper and deeper pi number.

-The effects from the fire of earth is the primary cause of gravity and antigravity of a lot of our physics
+The effects from this earthlight mirror is the primary gravity/antigravity of quantum physics on earth.

 Including in our bodies

 So it will feel just like our eyes if they were rolled back